The Garden Diary 2010 |

 After a five minutes or so of feeding they were disturbed by the approach of a number of Jackdaws, and flew off to the cliffs where I managed to get one more shot before I headed back to the cafe.

-By the time we got back to the bungalow I was shattered - too tired to enjoy the sight of a brilliantly clear sky after dark, with the Milky Way standing out in a way that we never see at home.
 There was an interesting item in the evening news bulletins - it seems that a Scottish study into Chronic Fatigue Syndrome in children has found more evidence of a viral connection with the condition that has been so frustrating for too many years.
 No cure in sight yet, but at least this study gives some hope that some small progress may be made towards that goal.

 7 September - Overnight it seems that some heavy showers passed over us, along with rumbles of thunder, although the day turned out dry and sunny day, although much of the morning was spent in Helston, the local town and we didn't get to the beach until the afternoon.

 The wind has now moved around to the south-west, meaning that the sea was flat calm at Porthallow.
 However, by then I was too weary to risk heading out on the canoe.
-Instead, we enjoyed the unusual sight of four Swans in the cove - we can't recall seeing them there before,

 and one seemed to be very inquisitive, although with no aggression - I was sitting on the gravel no more than a couple of feet from it when I took this photograph.